L2-Lagrange/Simple-LM1875-sound-system/README.md

 # Simple-LM1875-sound-system
 Below is my design for a simple, modular LM1875 bridge-tied-load (BTL) sound system.
-It is a practical analog amplifier system that is easy to build, has great performance, runs from a wide variety of DC power supplies, and makes for a great learning project.
+It is a practical analog amplifier system that is easy to build, has great performance, runs from a wide variety of DC power supplies, and makes for a great project for learning analog system design.

 <p align="center">
   <img src="Images/Amplifier_With_Speaker.jpg" width="300"><br>